jro31/jethro-codes/_articles/my-story.md

 I wasn't in a position to be choosey.
 I needed a job, and I needed it as quickly as possible, so I applied for everything.

 I also saw that getting a job was a learning process in itself.
 I'm going to have to send off many applications before I get my first phone interview, I'm probably going to flunk many phone interviews before I get through to a technical interview, and I'm probably going to fail plenty of technical interviews before I get a job.
-So even if I don't want or expect to get a job, I'll apply for it anyway, and maybe my mind could be changed, or I could surprise myself, and the worst case scenario is I'd have gained some more experience in applying for coding jobs.
+So even if I don't want or expect to get a job, I'll apply for it anyway, and maybe my mind can be changed, or maybe I'll surprise myself, and the worst case scenario is I'll have gained some more experience in applying for coding jobs.

 If you're paying attention, you'll notice that I arrived home on the 29th of November, and it was now three weeks later.